 How to Travel in Myanmar – Transport Options

-Internal Myanmar travel is cheap, slow but in the long run, effective.
+Internal Myanmar travel is cheap and slow, but in the long run, effective.

 Bus Journeys are the Main Option